arielBengayev/basic-ops-README/README.md

 # test
 press on sql
 ```
-SELECT 'ariel', 1 from dual
+SELECT 'your name', 1 from dual
 ```
 press on run current